DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

 * RecordStatus `string` (values: CREATED, IN_PROGRESS, IN_PROGRESS_IN_ERROR, SUCCEEDED, FAILED)

 ### RecordTag
-* RecordTag `object`: A tag associated with the record, stored as a key-value pair.
+* RecordTag `object`: Information about a tag, which is a key-value pair.
   * Key [RecordTagKey](#recordtagkey)
   * Value [RecordTagValue](#recordtagvalue)